Skip to main content

 Architecture

-1. QuickNode Stream monitors Aave V3 contract events
+1. Quicknode Stream monitors Aave V3 contract events

-2. Events trigger serverless Functions for processing
+2. Events are sent to webhook server for processing

 3. Data is enriched with token and price information